George Wilfred Clemas

 Story:

 Bertram Frank Snow was born in Tollard Royal, Wiltshire, on 18 Aug 1896 the son of William Frank Snow and Mary Ellen Snow (nee Dance).
-Bertram's father died on 18 May 1900 and his mother re-married Wilfred Le Boutillier in Tollard Royal on 27 Apr 1901.
+Bertram's father, licensee of the King John Hotel, Tollard Royal, died on 18 May 1900 and his mother re-married Wilfred Le Boutillier in Tollard Royal on 27 Apr 1901.
 The family emigrated to Canada in 1903 and by 1911 they were living at Portage la Prairie, Manitoba, Canada.
-Bertram was drafted into the Canadian Expeditionary Force on 3 May 1918 and joined the 1st Depot Battalion of the Manitoba Regiment.
-He was discharged on 13 Jan 1919.
-Details are sketchy beyond this point although the Canadian Census of 1953 shows him living at 710 10th Street, Saskatoon, Saskatchewan, Canada, and that he had married a Mabel B. Swanston.
-His death was recorded in Saskatoon in 1954.
+Bertram was drafted into the Canadian Expeditionary Force on 3 May 1918 and joined the 1st Depot Battalion of the Manitoba Regiment (Service No. 2382830).
+He served on in Canada and was discharged on 13 Jan 1919 in order to help with the harvest.
+Details are sketchy beyond this point although the Canadian Census of 1953 shows him living at 710 10th Street, Saskatoon, Saskatchewan, Canada, and that he had married a Mabel Beatrice Swanston in 1933 and they lived thereafter in Waka Prince Albert, Saskatchewan.
+His death was recorded in Saskatoon in 1954 and he was buried at the Hillcrest Memorial Gardens, Saskatoon.
+(NB: Confusingly some records show Frank Bertram Snow instead of his registered name order.)

 Images: